 She met the county sheriff for lunch.
 Or rather, she waited for him impatiently at the usual cafe while Elizabeth Thompson, southern bombshell, twenty-eight, raved about her rodeo star boyfriend.

 "A man that can ride a bull like that knows a thing or seven, if'n you catch my drift," Liz said while pouring Maka's sweet tea with such a lecherous grin that Maka could only grimace.
-"He's really nice though, specially accountin' for the rep he gets 'cause of his family.
+"He's real nice though, specially accountin' for the rep he gets 'cause of his family.
 Which is jus' dumb, seein' as how that had hardly nothin' to do with him!
 S'not like he gave up ridin'.
 He jus' got a pool now is all."

 "I'm sure his brother gets much less trouble, still cowboyin' and all.
 He's a good kid."